 Instead of wicking away moisture, cotton fabric absorbs or retains it, meaning your child will feel wet when they sweat.
 The best alternative is merino wool for several reasons.
 For one, it’s soft and thin so it will feel comfortable on your baby’s skin.
 Two, it’s hypoallergenic.
 And three, it has temperature-regulating capabilities.

 Whether you’re looking for a vest or t-shirt to serve as a base layer, consider merino wool.
+For the parent, investing in trekking poles can be quite useful.

 Compared to the other layers, this is the least important.
 So if you’re on a shoestring budget, you can buy your baby’s middle layer from consignment shops and thrift stores.
 The important thing is that you find something warm enough.
 If your baby is the kind who loves to run around, consider keeping this layer in your backpack and only dressing your baby when they start moving.